50 years of BBC Television News was

 countdown leader and scratched the film with cue dots four seconds from the

-‘motored’ from one machine to the other as it was called, stopping each
+machines and ‘motored’ from one machine to the other as it was called,

-machine and re-setting on the short leader at the start of the next sequence,
+stopping each machine and re-setting on the short leader at the start of

-working into two studios at once for BBC1 and BBC2, two of us moved the
+were working into two studios at once for BBC1 and BBC2, two of us moved

-chairs out of the way and moved around one another to run five machines
+the chairs out of the way and moved around one another to run five

-whilst two people were lacing up stories and sound tracks as they were
+machines whilst two people were lacing up stories and sound tracks as

-coming in.
-If it hadn’t been for the simple numbering routine for the
+they were coming in.
+If it hadn’t been for the simple numbering

-reels and the calling and running of them from the galleries by their
+routine for the reels and the calling and running of them from the

-numbers, it couldn’t have worked.
-The noise from different programmes and
+galleries by their numbers, it couldn’t have worked.
+The noise from

-very accomplished projectionist and could lace up a film projector in seconds
+a very accomplished projectionist and could lace up a film projector in

-in the dark, without looking at what you were doing, and listening to more
+seconds in the dark, without looking at what you were doing, and listening

 There were also two enormous